ALL-YOUTH/digiraati/README.md

 Digiraati is a open source (MIT license) "Virtual Council" software developed at Tampere University as a part of ALL-YOUTH -project.
 ALL-YOUTH itself is funded by Strategic Research Council (SRC) under the Academy of Finland.
 The package in this repository is a working early prototype of Ministry of Justice's current Digiraati -service which has, however, a different codebase.

+NOTICE: This repository is currently in ARCHIVE (Read-Only) mode, as it is no longer in development.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.